 3. A variety of colored tissue paper

-4. Tape: Packing tape is clear on glass but may require so “Goo Be Gone” after the holidays.
+4. Tape: Packing tape is clear on glass but may require some “Goo Be Gone” after the spooky season.
 You could also use contact paper for ease of removing.
-If edges cannot be seen from the outside of the window, you can use painters tape which easily comes off most of the time.
+Double-sided tape works well inside of your windows and comes off pretty easily as well.

-5. Optional: printed templates or ideas from the Internet
+5. Printed templates or ideas from the Internet (optional)